 EEOC laws, including the ADA and Rehabilitation Act, continue to apply during the time of COVID-19.
 This is an excellent link regarding COVID-19 on the Equal Employment Opportunity Commission (EEOC) website that is constantly being updated and is an excellent source of information in an easy to read format.

 Very possibly!
 Several carriers are considering options to refund premiums for businesses that are not open or had diminished hours due to COVID-19.
 Please give us a call at 480-348-2200, and we can discuss the details of your specific policies

 Two commercial policies are at risk for a claim to be filed.
 Your employee could file a Workers Compensation claim for any injuries or disability sustained.
-Any other injured party could file a liability claim for any injuries that would exceed the limits of liability under the employee's and at-fault driver's personal auto policy.
+Any other injured party could file a liability claim for any injuries that would exceed the limits of liability under the employee’s and at-fault driver’s personal auto policy.
 With the proper coverage, your business could be protected.
-For more information, see our article, "How to Protect Your Business if Employees Drive Their Own Vehicles for Company Errands" and call our office at 480-398-2200 so we can discuss your specific policies.
+For more information call our office at 480-398-2200 so we can discuss your specific policies.